 During other methods of abortion the individual parts of the child are pulled apart and taken out one-by-one.
-Dilation is not necessary for this procedure.
-Because the head, the largest part of the child, is too large to remove this way, it is squeezed by the doctor with forceps until it "pops" which allows the brain to flow out leaving a smaller, crushed head for the doctor to pull out.
-To perform Haskell's partial-birth abortion procedure the mother must be dilated so that the child can be pulled out intact and alive, feet-first, up to the neck.
+Dilation is not necessary for this kind of procedure.
+Because the head, the largest part of the baby, is too large to remove this way, it is squeezed by the doctor with forceps until it "pops" which allows the brain to flow out leaving a smaller, crushed head for the abortionist to pull out.
+To perform Haskell's partial-birth abortion procedure the mother must be dilated so that the baby can be pulled out intact and alive, feet-first, up to the neck.
 After this the abortionist stabs into the baby's head through the neck with scissors, opening them to enlarge the hole.
 A suction tube is inserted into the head and the brain is suctioned out of the head, deflating it.
-During a "normal" D&X abortion this process, or the severing of the spinal cord by the abortionist with the scissors is what finally kills the child, but there are other methods which can be used if needed such as strangulation or simply throwing the baby away, leaving it to die.
+During a "normal" D&X abortion, this process, or the severing of the spinal cord by the abortionist with the scissors is what finally kills the child, but there are other methods which can be used if needed such as strangulation or simply throwing the baby away, leaving it to die.
 In this video you can hear a description of the IDX process from a former abortionist who has performed this type of abortion many times.

 The Dilation and Extraction partial-birth abortion procedure was banned by federal law but is still performed in Haskell's clinics.
 He does this by slightly modifying the procedure so that he can utilize a loophole in the law to avoid being prosecuted.
 Haskell has performed this type of abortion a startling number of times and continues to do so at the 3 clinics he operates in Indianapolis, IN, Dayton, OH and Cincinnati, OH.